Golpe82/snom-baos777/README.md

 ## Hardware needed
 - [Weinzierl BAOS 777](https://weinzierl.de/en/products/knx-ip-baos-777/?gclid=EAIaIQobChMIq5Kg-oCQ_wIVhdDVCh2ozQqgEAAYASAAEgKotPD_BwE)
-- Linux system with [systemd](https://en.wikipedia.org/wiki/Systemd) (e.g. Raspberry Pi)
+- Linux device with [systemd](https://en.wikipedia.org/wiki/Systemd) (e.g. Raspberry Pi)

 ## Configuring the BAOS 777
-(TBD)
+(WIP)
+1. With the [ETS](https://www.knx.org/knx-en/for-professionals/software/ets-5-professional/) tool, integrate the BAOS 777 in your KNX system.
+2. Only he parametrized sending groupaddresses will be writable/readable with the Snom KNX gateway
+3. Export the KNX groupaddresses of your KNX project from the [ETS](https://www.knx.org/knx-en/for-professionals/software/ets-5-professional/) tool as .csv file or ask your KNX integrator for it

 ## Installation of the Snom KNX gateway software
-1. Open a terminal in your systemd linux system
+1. Open a terminal in your systemd linux device
 2. Make sure Python 3.10, pip and git is installed
 3. Go to the folder `/usr/local` and clone this repository: